FAQs: Applying for a Service Dog

 What type of service dogs do you train?

-We train dogs for mobility disabilities, Veterans with PTSD and Traumatic Brain Injuries, and kids (12 years and older) and adults with Autism.
+We train dogs for mobility disabilities, Veterans with PTSD and Traumatic Brain Injuries, and children and teens on the autism spectrum and other neurocognitive disabilities.

 How do I get a service dog from FSD?

-Start by downloading our application.
+Start by completing an application.
 Once you have completed the application and submitted it to us, we will schedule an interview with you.
 If you live in Colorado, we will ask you to come to our facility for the interview.
 If you live out of state, we will conduct the interview via SKYPE.

 Once we have interviewed you, our team will determine if we can meet your needs and if we are a good fit for one another.
 If the answer is yes, we will send you an acceptance letter and put you on our waitlist.
 If the answer is no, we will send you a letter explaining why we cannot accept you as a client.

-Once you are accepted, the wait time is typically 12-18 months.
-However if you are looking for a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.
+Once you are accepted, the wait time will depend on the program in which you are participating.
+Please note wait times are generally 12-18 months; however, if you need a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.

 When we think we have a dog for you, we will ask you to come to our facility and meet the dog.
 If you live out of state, travelling to Colorado to meet your potential dog is a requirement of the program.
 If you and your dog love each other, then we consider that a match and prepare for placement class.
 If you don’t feel like the dog is the right fit for you, or the dog seems uncomfortable for any reason, we will keep looking for another match for you.

-Placement class takes place typically about a month after matching.
-We will have you come back to our facility for a 2 week placement class.
+- Traditional: The FSD trainer works with the dog for 6 – 9 months and the client will participate in a two-week placement class at the FSD facility with an additional week taking place in the home of the client.
 If you live out of state, all travel and lodging expenses will be your responsibility.
-During the 2 week group placement class we will teach how to work with your dog and go on outings in public so you can get used to what it feels like to manage a dog in a public space.
+During the two-week group placement class, we will teach how to work with your dog, take care of your dog and go on public outings.
 After the 2 week class is over, your trainer will come and work with you in your home or community for a third week regardless of where you live.
-After that, we offer full lifetime support for all of our dogs, so any issues that arise, we will help you address.
+After that, we offer lifetime support for all of our dogs, so if any issues arise, we will help you address them.

 How much does it cost to get a dog from you?

 We do not charge a fee for our dogs.
-There is a $25 application fee and if you live out of state, all travel and lodging expenses will be your responsibility.
+If you live out of state, all travel and lodging expenses will be your responsibility.
 We do not have lodging on-site but we are happy to recommend lodging options.

 I see there is a financial worksheet in the application.
 Do I need to be rich to get a dog from you?